These Strawberry Rhubarb Bars are such a sweet treat for summer! They are so easy to make and seriously so delicious it will hard to stop at just one.

 Now grab those crumbs you set aside and sprinkle them over the top, covering the entire fruit mixture.

-Bake at 350 degrees for 30-35 minutes until golden brown.
-Let it cool completely.
+Bake at 350°F for 30 – 35 minutes until golden brown.
+Let the bars cool completely.
 If you are adding the glaze, make sure the bars are cooled before adding it.

 The glaze is optional.
 I have made it with and without the glaze and both ways it was delicious.
 The glaze adds a little more sweetness to the dessert.